 They’re delicious, healthful, beautiful and fascinating, so we’re going to teach you the basics of how to grow mushrooms.

-There are many kinds of mushrooms (over 10,000 known!) that live in all kinds of habitats.
+There are many kinds of mushrooms (over 10,000 known!) that live in all kinds of habitats, including wild mushrooms and cultivated ones.
 Here we’ll focus on general cultivation strategies for decomposers of wood, including shiitake, oyster, reishi, lion’s mane and turkey tail.
 These kinds of mushrooms can be grown on inoculated logs.

 The basic steps for growing mushrooms:

 - Obtain mushroom spawn (fungal tissue in a carrier medium, usually sawdust) and tools

 - Drill holes in logs

 - Set logs in a place they will stay moist